Sagrada Familia FAQs

 - 25 & 26 December, 1 & 6 January: 9am - 2pm

 Ticket Related Questions:

 You can buy your ticket online or at the ticket office at the Sagrada Familia.
-Buying tickets online is highly recommended as they are cheaper than at the ticket office and they allow you to skip the lines, which are usually very long especially in high season.
+Buying tickets online is highly recommended as they are cheaper and they allow you to skip the lines, which are usually very long.

 Can you buy Sagrada Familia tickets at the door?

 The ticket office offers same day purchase options, but last minute availability is very limited, lines are long and you will need to pay a surcharge.
 Advance purchase is available online and is highly recommended as you will skip the lines, save time and money!

 Ticket prices depend on the option you choose.
 The Basic Ticket, which is the cheapest ticket option available, costs €20.
 While the most expensive option costs €33 and includes access to one of the two towers, Nativity or Passion Tower, and an audio guide.
 Discounts are available for certain age groups and people with disabilities.

 What is the cheapest ticket option available for Sagrada Familia?